derekwolpert/Visicality/README.md

 ![Final Layout Image](final_layout_image.png)

 ## Potential Features to Implement in the Future
-* Real-time manipulation of audio through Web Audio API
+* Further real-time manipulation of audio through Web Audio API
 * Usage of a user's microphone for real-time audio input
 * Custom color palettes for visualizer
 * Utilize third-party audio APIs (i.e. Spotify API, Apple's MusicKit JS API, etc.) to allow users select audio from souces other than their local device
-* Brief educational component to explore the science of sound, and how it is reflected in visualizers
+* Brief educational component to explore the science of sound, and how it is reflected in the visualizations